 Primary Requirements

-• Fetching the right API name from fields and entities on both sides.
+- Fetching the correct API name from fields and entities on both GitHub and Salesforce.

-• Mapping the correct statuses on both Salesforce and GitHub.
+- Mapping the correct statuses between Salesforce and GitHub.

 Potential Challenges